Dr. John A. Temple

 Regina and her family relocated to Meridian in 2005 and became a part of the PSDBC family.

-Regina’s husband, Tom, is in the U.S. Navy and is currently deployed to Afghanastan.
-They have two children, Branson, 14, and Bailey, 10.
+Regina’s husband, Tom, is working at the base in Meridian.
+They have two children, Branson and Bailey.

 Director of Preschool Ministries